OMAM_v5_Splash_NoBG.png

 1. Card Name

 This is the card's name.
 Each card has a unique name based off who they are and what they do.
-Cards may be referenced specifically by name, though are usually referred by their card type.

-4. Card Image
+3. Card Image

 The image of the card.
 Some cards may display portraits of their Unit, or may display an icon.